 Various bits of indirect evidence point to Sivori as one who originally saved these menus.
 In addition to one signature and various notations, his name appears on seventeen of the menus, showing him either as the proprietor, steward, or caterer.
 Some of the menus are fragments of the original, where only the bill of fare was retained as a record of the meal, not as a personal memento of the event.
 In addition, many of them still have remnants of tape indicating that they were torn out of the same scrapbook, probably many years long ago.

-It would not have been unusual for Sivori to maintain a scrapbook as a journal of the social affairs he catered.
+It would not have been unusual for Sivori to maintain a scrapbook as a journal of the affairs he catered.
 Such practices were common.
 Hotel stewards often set aside a menu from each dinner so that they could be hand-sewn into books—some were bound in full morocco leather, complete with marbled end papers and the steward’s name imprinted on the spine.
-Although a few of these record books have survived to the present day, the group of menus possibly saved by Sivori may be unique.
+Although a few of these record books have survived, the group of menus possibly saved by Sivori may be unique.
 The nomadic nature of his career yielded menus from a wide range of venues and activities, providing a rare glimpse of the working life of a caterer in the nineteenth century.

 This trove of evidence also stands on its own, revealing the ethos of the social activity during a transitional decade in the city's history.
 Emerging from the chaos of the Civil War, New York developed a more ordered sense of community in the 1870s, and the new civic spirit was reflected by the themes of its banquets and balls.
 There were reunions of all kinds, where the citizenry reconnected after the turbulent years of the war.
 The leading members of society also held many charitable balls, raising money to help the poor caught in one of the worst depressions of the industrial era.